ShaunHoward/eecs391_pr04/README.md

 # eecs391_pr04
-Reinforcement learning agent to move multipler archers in SEPIA game engine.
+Reinforcement learning agent to move multiple archers in SEPIA game engine.

 Q-Learning Agent with linear approximation for the final project of EECS391 at Case Western Reserve University, Spring 2015.